 City of Lethbridge

-Doug Kaupp is currently the General Manager of Water and Wastewater for the City of Lethbridge, Alberta.
+Doug Kaupp is retired as the General Manager of Water and Wastewater for the City of Lethbridge, Alberta in 2024.
+He is now a Water and Wastewater Special Project Manager for the City of Lethbridge.
 He holds a degree in Chemical Engineering from the University of Alberta (1986), and a Master of Business Administration from Athabasca University (2003).

 After relatively brief assignments as a consulting engineer and technical sales representative, he joined the City of Lethbridge in 1990.
 Originally, Doug worked as a process engineer at the wastewater treatment plant, and later served as the manager of the water treatment plant prior to advancing to a general utility management role.
 He is a member of the Western Canada Water - Alberta Provincial Council and the Alberta Environment Municipal Water and Wastewater Guidelines and Standards Advisory Committee.